-Dawn Marie Jacobson, MD, founder of Abundant Living Wellness Center, is a board-certified Preventive Medicine physician with expertise in Functional Medicine and the healing Science of Ayurveda.
+Dawn Marie Jacobson, MD, founder of Abundant Living Wellness Center, is a board-certified Integrative and Functional Medicine physician with special expertise in the natural medicine approach of Ayurveda.
+She focuses on personalized lifestyle treatments to minimize the number of prescription medicines needed to treat disease and maintain harmony of cellular and metabolic functions in the body.

 Dr. Jacobson graduated from the University of Iowa College of Medicine with highest honors and completed her residency training at the University of California-San Diego Medical Center.
 She is an Integrative Medicine Fellow with the Andrew Weil program at the University of Arizona.
 Her Ayurveda for Health Professionals training was completed through Maharishi Ayurveda, Fairfield, Iowa.
 She has been a dedicated yoga practitioner for 17 years and has completed over 700 hours of yoga therapy training.